conduktor/conduktor-docs/docs/platform/reference/terraform-reference.md

 ### Using short lived user credentials authentication

-This type of API Key have the permissions of the user who created it.
+This type of API Key will have the permissions of the user who created it.
 It is forged at provider configuration using login API, and it only works for Local Users or LDAP users.
-Short-lived User API Keys will be valid for the same duration as the [Session Lifetime](/platform/get-started/configuration/user-authentication/session-lifetime/).
+Short-lived User API Keys will be valid for the same duration as the configured [Session Lifetime](/platform/get-started/configuration/user-authentication/session-lifetime/).
 **OIDC users can't be used here.**

 ````hcl